 — Karen Thomson (@HELPdietSA) February 12, 2016

-And anyway, the physiological principle remains regardless of where it is written, Noakes said: eat high-fat, moderate-protein foods and cut out cheap cereals, grains and sugars.
+And anyway, the physiological principle remained regardless of where it was written, Noakes said.
+That principle was to eat high-fat, moderate-protein foods and cut out cheap cereals, grains and sugars.

-Bhoopchand bizarrely argued that Noakes had a responsibility to tell people to eat foods in line with South Africa’s official dietary guidelines – maize and “pap” among them – because these foods are affordable.
+Bhoopchand, rather bizarrely, I thought, argued that Noakes had a responsibility to tell people to eat cheap foods in line with South Africa’s official dietary guidelines.
+Chief among these are maize and “pap”.

-As a result, the really expensive diet is the high-carb, low-fat diet that official dietary guidelines recommend, not LCHF.
+As a result, the really expensive diet was the high-carb, low-fat diet that official dietary guidelines recommend, not LCHF.

-Noakes said changing people’s dietary habits is an important part of the work of Noakes Foundation, which he established to do independent nutrition research.
+Noakes said that changing people’s dietary habits was an important part of the work of Noakes Foundation that he established to do independent nutrition research.
 The Foundation runs the Eat Better South Africa (EBSA).
-EBSA starts with “the poorest people who have been forgotten, absolutely forgotten by everyone”.
+EBSA “starts with the poorest people who have been forgotten, absolutely forgotten by everyone”, he said.

-It works working with people in Mitchell’s Plein, Ocean View and elsewhere.
-The campaign has devised LCHF diets costing between R15 and R30 a day.
+He told the hearing that the EBSA worked with people in Mitchell’s Plein, Ocean View and elsewhere.
+The campaign has also devised LCHF diets costing between R15 and R30 a day.

-When all else failed, Bhoopchand resorted to playing blame-the-victim game.
-He suggested that Noakes had brought the hearing on himself.
+When all else failed, Bhoopchand suggested that Noakes had brought the hearing on himself.

-“We are in fact here, millions of rands later,” Bhoopchand said, “because you did not pay adequate attention (in a written response to the HPCSA Preliminary Inquiry Committee that looked at Strydom’s complaint).”
+“We are in fact here, millions of rands later because you did not pay adequate attention (to his written response to the HPCSA Preliminary Inquiry Committee that looked into Strydom’s initial complaint).”

-Noakes was having none of it: “We are here because the Preliminary Committee of Inquiry did not do its job.
+Noakes replied: “We are here because the Preliminary Committee of Inquiry did not do its job.